vladopajic/go-test-coverage/README.md

   # Allowed threshold for the test coverage difference (in percentage)
   # between the feature branch and the base branch.
   #
-  # By default, this is disabled (set to nil).
+  # By default, this is disabled (set to null).
 Valid values range from
   # -100.0 to +100.0.
   #
   # Example: